PhD Studentships in History and Geography

 Outstanding candidates will be offered scholarships which cover all tuition fees (EU or non-EU), and provide an annual stipend for living expenses of €16,000 pa for up to 4 years subject to satisfactory annual progression.

-Prospective applicants are requested to make informal contact with the member of staff whose research area covers their proposed doctoral work in advance of an application.
+Prospective applicants are advised to make informal contact with the member of staff whose research area covers their proposed doctoral work in advance of an application.
 For faculty research interests, see: https://www.dcu.ie/history_geography/people/index.shtml

-Following informal consultation with the relevant staff member, applicants should complete the application form which can be downloaded below.
-Completed applications should be emailed to firstname.lastname@example.org Applications should be received by the closing date of 5pm on 27th May 2019.
+Following informal consultation with the relevant staff member, applicants should complete the application form which can be downloaded below .
+Completed applications, accompanied by a CV, should be emailed to firstname.lastname@example.org Applications should be received by the closing date of 5pm on 1 May 2020.
 Only applications submitted using this form will be accepted.

 Successful candidates will be required to apply formally to be admitted as PhD students by the University.
 They may also need to show proficiency in the English language.
 Successful candidates will begin their studies in late September 2020 and are normally expected to reside in Ireland for the duration of the programme.

 Dowload Application Form Here (Application deadline has now passed)